Conjugacy classes in Weyl groups and q-W algebras: Cross--section theorem

-First observe that in the considered case the map $q:G^*\rightarrow G$ (see Proposition \ref{dressingact}) is an embedding of $G^*$ into $G$ as a manifold.
-Using this embedding one can reduce the study of the dressing action to the study of the action of $G$ on itself by conjugations.
+Using the map $q:G^* \rightarrow G$ one can reduce the study of the dressing action to the study of the action of $G$ on itself by conjugations.
 This simplifies many geometric problems.
 Consider the restriction of this action to the subgroup $M_+$.
 Denote by $\pi_q:G\rightarrow G/M_+$ the canonical projection onto the quotient with respect to this action.
-Then we can identify the reduced space $\pi(\mu_{M_+}^{-1}(u))$ with the subspace $\pi_q(q(\mu_{M_+}^{-1}(u)))$ in $G/M_+$.
-Using this identification we shall explicitly describe the reduced space $\pi(\mu_{M_+}^{-1}(u))$.
-We start with description of the image of the ``level surface'' $\mu_{M_+}^{-1}(u)$ under the embedding $q$.
+Then the reduced space $\pi(\mu_{M_+}^{-1}(u))$ is closely related to the subspace $\pi_q(q(\mu_{M_+}^{-1}(u)))$ in $G/M_+$ which has a geometric description.

 Let $X_\alpha(t)=\exp(tX_\alpha)\in G$, $t\in \mathbb{C}$ be the one--parametric subgroup in the algebraic group $G$ corresponding to root $\alpha\in \Delta$.
-Recall that for any $\alpha \in \Delta_+$ and any $t\neq 0$ the element $s_\alpha(t)=X_\alpha(-t)X_{-\alpha}(t)X_\alpha(-t)\in G$ is a representative for the reflection $s_\alpha$ corresponding to the root $\alpha$.
+Recall that for any $\alpha \in \Delta_+$ and any $t\neq 0$ the element $s_\alpha(t)=X_{-\alpha}(t)X_{\alpha}(-t^{-1})X_{-\alpha}(t)\in G$ is a representative for the reflection $s_\alpha$ corresponding to the root $\alpha$.
 Denote by $s\in G$ the following representative of the Weyl group element $s\in W$,

 where the numbers $t_{i}$ are defined in (\ref{defu}), and we assume that $t_i\neq 0$ for any $i$.

 We shall also use the following representatives for $s^1$ and $s^2$